 Located in the very heart of Chelsea, The Five Fields opens its elegant yet intimate door to the most demanding customers in London.
 Since 2013, chef patron Taylor Bonnyman and his team have received numerous awards including one Michelin star.
-The menu might include the likes of a roasted lobster tail with pickled carrots and sea buckthorn or rabbit with charred lettuce.
+The menu might include the likes of bird offal and preserved potato sauce or fallow deer saddle with field mushroom and black truffle.
 The restaurant offers dishes that are not only delicious but also carefully and ingeniously constructed.
 In addition, The Five Fields sources herbs and vegetables chiefly from its very own garden, situated in the idyllic Sussex countryside.

 Wulf & Lamb Chelsea

 Merely moments from Sloane Square, this lovely plant-based restaurant offers a charming interior as well as a palm tree courtyard.
-With a menu constructed from vegan versions of familiar classics, it boasts mouthwatering dishes such as chargrilled cauliflower steak, chilli *non* carne and the jack burger with pulled jackfruit and plant-based cheese.
+With a menu constructed from vegan versions of familiar classics, it boasts mouthwatering dishes such as chilli *non* carne and the jerk jack burger with pulled jackfruit and plant-based cheese.
 Wulf & Lamb Chelsea welcomes guests for breakfast, lunch, dinner and anything in between.

 New Culture Revolution

-With its fabulous newly renovated indoor space, New Culture Revolution serves an impressive selection of dim sum, noodles, main dishes, and mouthwatering desserts.
+With its fabulous renovated indoor space, New Culture Revolution serves an impressive selection of dim sum, noodles, main dishes, and mouthwatering desserts.
 Noodles and dumplings are made by hand every single day.
 Head there for outstanding kung pao prawns or, if a vegetarian option is preferred, stir-fried tofu family style.
-Prices are very reasonable too – especially for this part of London.
+Prices are very reasonable too.

 Claude Bosi at Bibendum